Nobiles2/MySQLReplicaIntegrityCheck/README.md

 * PHP 5.3 and above
 * php-mysqli extension enabled
 * MySQL database and at least 1 replica (all binary log format is supported (statement, row, mixed))
+* All tables have to be in InnoDB format

 ## Risk